tock/tock/CONTRIBUTING.md

 Body of commit message is a few lines of text, explaining things in more detail, possibly giving some background about the issue being fixed, etc.

+If you quote a discussion or some code it should be intended:

+    Should we have an example of indentation?
+Yes I think so.

 The body of the commit message can be several paragraphs, and please do proper word-wrap and keep columns shorter than about